Amiir-zar/Twitter_Project/README.md

 In the subsequent step, we focus on cleaning the text of the tweets to ensure they are in a suitable format for further analysis using natural language processing (NLP) models.
 This data cleaning step helps to remove any noise or irrelevant information, allowing us to derive more accurate insights from the text.

+In the End we should mention this is the first stage and we are looking forward to expand this project by adding more statistical and insight about the tweets with specific hashtag and also build NLP model for sentimental analysis on those tweets.

 ### Dependencies

 * NLTK Library
 * Tweepy
+* snscrape
 * Streamlit
 * Pandas
 * Seaborn
+* Mathplotlib

 ## Help